 - Vulnerability management

-An IT security professional’s essential skills that a textbook can not teach are critical thinking, curiosity, and the drive to learn and research upcoming trends.
-Knowing what is Computer Security and its essential elements are important in keeping information and data secure.
+An IT security professional's essential skills that a textbook can not teach are critical thinking, curiosity, and the drive to learn and research upcoming trends.
+Knowing Computer Security and its basic elements is essential to keeping information and data secure.

 Whether being a specialist or general cybersecurity professional, you will need to keep yourself updated with the ever-changing technical requirements, the latest legal regulations, as well as emerging trends in the industry to rise to the top of your career.

 A cybersecurity professional uses a variety of techniques, technologies, and resources to protect sensitive data and track its vulnerabilities.
 They need to stay up to date with the latest trends and tactics to outsmart malicious hackers.
 Some of the key duties and responsibilities that an IT security professional must look after are stated below: